omg-dds/dds-security/CLA/CONTRIBUTOR_LICENSE.md

 3. License

     You grant Moderators a perpetual, worldwide, non-exclusive, assignable, paid-up license to publish, display, and redistribute the Contribution as part of the Repository.
 You also license to Moderators under the same terms any other intellectual property rights required to publish, display, and redistribute the Contributions as part of the Repository.
-You further grant all Users of the Repository a license to the Contribution under the terms of the [https://github.com/omg-dds/dds-security/LICENSE.md](Interoperability Testing License) included in the Repository.
+You further grant all Users of the Repository a license to the Contribution under the terms of the [Interoperability Testing License](../LICENSE.md) included in the Repository.
 Moderators are under no obligation to publish Contributions.

 4. No Warranty, Consequential Damages.
 Limited Liability

     Other than explicitly stated herein, You provide the Contribution(s) "as is" with no warranty nor claims of fitness to any purpose.
 Neither party shall be liable for consequential or special damages of any kind.
 Other than for breach of warranty or representations herein, the liability of either party to the other shall be limited to $1000.

 5. General